-^{} Only females in the house.
+Only females in the house.

-^{} Light intensity recommendations must respect local regulations if they stipulate higher light intensity.
+Light intensity recommendations must respect local regulations if they stipulate higher light intensity.
 In a non-dark rearing house and with increasing day length, keep light intensity at 10 - 20 lux.
 Dark period to be adjusted depending on breed and behaviour.

-Rearing conventional males with females in the same rearing house is not recommended.
+Rearing Conventional or Intermediate Growth males with Premium females in the same rearing house is not recommended.

-If males have to be reared with females, please read the male management section (Page 9).
+If males have to be reared with females, please read the male management section

+(Page 9).

-- >> Example of intermittent lighting programme: - · An intermittent lighting programme if permitted by local regulations may promote the eating and drinking - It is recommended to be present in the house to observe the chicks behaviour on the first few times the lights are switched on and off.
+Example of intermittent lighting programme:

+• An intermittent lighting programme if permitted by local regulations may promote the eating and drinking behaviour.

+• It is recommended to be present in the house to observe the chicks behaviour on the first few times the lights are switched on and off.